bjzhang/open_log/log2015Resume.markdown

         1. As a key member join the first Cortex-A8 powered arm SOC project from pre-research to the mass production of the Android pad.
         2. Porting Nucleus and Linux to our SOC.
         3. Due to the deep knowlege of the software stack and SOC design, fix **a critical bug** during SOC mass produciton.
 This bug is a power management bug.
 I write a small piece of hacking code to trigger special boot and suspend/resume sequence with our rom bootloader, u-boot and kernel.
+    4. Explanation
+        The company do not want to update the lastest arm processs core anymore which block my technique patch.